marcocabrerahdez/A-Star-Search/README.md

-# Artificial Intelligence - Search Practice
+# Artificial Intelligence - A* Search
 Implementation of search strategies as a resolution proposal for the determination of optimal trajectories for autonomous taxis.

 ## Instructions